CMSgov/bcda-app/API.md

 An access token is required for most requests.
 The token is presented in API requests in the `Authorization` header as a `Bearer` token.
 Tokens will be securely distributed to partners in our alpha release.
 For information about participating in user testing, please contact BCAPI@cms.hhs.gov.

 ### Environment
-The examples below may be followed using any tool that can make HTTP GET requests with headers, such as [Postman](https://www.getpostman.com/) or [cURL](https://curl.haxx.se/).
+The examples below include [cURL](https://curl.haxx.se/) commands, but may be followed using any tool that can make HTTP GET requests with headers, such as [Postman](https://www.getpostman.com/).

 ## Examples